 Why is it important to acknowledge women in tech?

-8th of March is international women's day – an important day to acknowledge how women are doing in the tech industry.
+The 8th of March is international women's Day – an important day to acknowledge how women are doing in the tech industry.
 But, why is it important to acknowledge women in tech?

-It is important because, even now in the 21th-century, technology and women are not a natural match, a misunderstood mindset that grows from a young age.
+It is important because, even now in the 21st century, technology and women are not a natural match, a misunderstood mindset that grows from a young age.

 How many women are working in tech?